RobinBrouwer/bootstrap_flash_messages/README.md

       end
     end

 You can use the `:flash` parameter inside the `redirect_to` method (note: this gem changes the redirect_to method!) to set the flash messages.
-You only need to pass the corresponding key and the gem will automatically set `gflash[:success]` to `t("flash_messages.posts.create.success")`.
+You only need to pass the corresponding key and the gem will automatically set `flash[:success]` to `t("flash_messages.posts.create.success")`.
 The `:flash` parameter also accepts an Array.

     redirect_to(@post, :flash => [:success, :info])